The Ultimate Beginner’s Guide to Cryptocurrency Mining

 - Frequently Asked Questions (FAQs)

-What is crypto mining?
+What is cryptocurrency mining?

 How does cryptocurrency mining work?

+So, cryptocurrencies are mined with computers, not people.
 Does that mean anyone with a regular PC or laptop can start mining?
 Not necessarily.

 What’s a cryptocurrency mining pool?